ehanahamed/ehdotfiles/docs/fixingCommonStuff.md

 Even though it sounds kinda ironic that a compositor would fix this, its because without a compositor or a re-parenting window manager, everything is "directly" rendered/displayed to your screen.
 With a compositor or reparting window manager, everything is "pre-rendered" offscreen then displayed onscreen.
 This actually completly fixes glitchy stuff for most people.

-I detailed how to install and setup compisotors in `compositors.md`

 ## Emojis

 (See https://github.com/androlabs/emoji-archlinux)